rosepups/404-Error/README.md

 ```

 Output:
 This graph shows the different from the reference value.
-It can be seem that COBYLA although converged early did not gain the results closest to the reference.
+It can be seem that COBYLA(blue) although converged early did not gain the results closest to the reference.
 In fact the CG (red) was found to gain the best results with the smallest difference.
-It should be noted however that it did take a long time to reach that covergence.
+It should be noted however that COBYLA did take a long time (4000 iterations) to reach that covergence.

 ![image](https://user-images.githubusercontent.com/53739684/186298054-19e34ad3-27c6-4a8f-92d0-4e4a94d86556.png)

+# Noise

-The next step was using the Qiskit Aer to run a simulation with noise.
+The next step was using the Qiskit Aer to run a simulation with noise on the Hamiltonian.
 For a comparison we firstly looked at the results without noise and then looked at the results with noise.
 ```
 seed = 170
 iterations = 4000